sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 # means 5%.
 You may want to put that into .bashrc for convinience
 SRC_REPOS_DESIRED_PERCENT_FREE=5
 ```

+#### Certificate Expiry

+If you see a certificate expiry warning you may need to delete your certificate and restart your server.

+On MaCOS, the certificate can be removed from here: `~/Library/Application\ Support/Caddy/certificates/local/sourcegraph.test`

 ## How to Run Tests